 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-Who loves cream puffs?
 I suddenly find myself shouting, "Me, me, me!"
 And I hope that you are also shouting, "Me, me, me!!"
-Because if you are, I think you will find this to be a very tasty recipe: Cream Puffs with Lemon Pastry Cream.
+Because if you are, you will find these to be very tasty treats: Cream Puffs with Lemon Pastry Cream.

 The pastry used to make the lemon puffs recipe is a choux pastry.
 (That's the same type I use for savory and cheesy Gougères.)
 The baked and cooled choux puffs are filled with a citrusy, lemon-flavored pastry cream.